(Literally rather than figuratively) — Oh China…

-Since I’m living in the world’s largest city and can’t do without some nature every now and then – but what living thing can? – I’m a regular park walker.
-Even after many walks they’re still special, because I see things I would never see back home.
+Since I’m living in Shanghai (the world’s largest city) and can’t do without some nature every now and then – but what living thing can? – I’m a regular park walker.
+Even after many walks they’re still special, because I see things here that I would never see back home.

 These are some wonderful Chinese habits you’ll most definitely be able to witness during your weekend stroll through the park:

 People playing games

 In most parks in China you’ll find locals socializing over a game of cards.
 Especially the early mornings, late evenings and weekends are busy times.
 The places they pick for their games seem to be very random: I’ve seen them on benches, rocks, tables, next to toilets and in bicycle parking lots.

 Since they are local men and women and (most of them) thus don’t speak English, I never found out which games they’re playing.
 One of the games I do know is Mahjong.
 We’ve got the Western version, they have the Chinese one with a completely different set of rules.
 Therefore, joining them might be a bit tough!

 It’s hard for me to judge if their voices are any good, since after 6 months of studying I still can’t express much more than ‘你好’ and ‘谢谢’ (‘hi’ and bye’).
 Sometimes they’re just singing to empty air, sometimes some people gather around and take turns singing.
 Mostly they’re accompanied by some Chinese tune.
 It’s like advanced outdoor KTV.
 I love KTV, but somehow one of the few Comfort Zone Challenges I didn’t dare to complete yet is ‘Sing a song in public’.